PaulBerra/hScan/README.md

 For obvious reasons, the analysis typically focuses on files that are writable by the user by default, like :

 ```
+# Do not use $env if you dont run the script from user env.
+Feature is coming soon.

 $env:USERPROFILE,
 $env:LOCALAPPDATA,
 $env:APPDATA,
 $env:ProgramData,
 $env:TEMP
 ```
-!
-Do not use $env if you dont run the script from user env. will be added soon.

 The aim is to keep false positives to a minimum and optimize the analysis.